copyright©2025

 I did not deny it.
 “Where could I find him?”

-I laughed, and so did he.
+We both laughed, a shared moment that needed no words.
 That was all he needed to know.
-He wished me luck, and I walked away, every step carrying me closer to my fate.
+He wished me luck, and I walked away, each step carrying me closer to my fate, my heart thumping with a mix of dread and excitement, the evening air buzzing around me as I neared Phelan’s.

-The moment I crossed Phelan’s threshold, the air thickened.
-Déjà vu swept over me like a tidal wave.
-It was the scene I had played in my mind countless times.
-Jack was there, at the bar.
-He turned once, then again, staring hard, unwilling to trust his own eyes.
-The wonder on his face was priceless.
-The silence between us was alive, heavy, trembling.
+The moment I crossed Phelan’s threshold, the air shifted, dense and electric.
+Déjà vu hit me like a tidal wave—it was the scene I had rehearsed in my mind a thousand times, yet nothing had prepared me for the reality.
+Jack was there, at the bar, frozen mid-motion.
+He turned once, then again, eyes widening, searching, refusing to believe what they saw.
+The wonder etched across his face struck me dumb.
+The silence between us was alive, vibrating, almost unbearable in its intensity.

 Liam arrived soon after.
 I think he must have seen us, Jack and I, still locked in one another’s arms.
 But we were beyond caring, drunk on the miracle of reunion.